-Designed by Jans Wilsgaard in 1977, the Volvo 262c was Volvo's first luxury coupe.
+Designed by Jan Wilsgaard in 1977, the Volvo 262c was Volvo's first luxury coupe.
 The car was assembled by Bertone in Turin, Italy.
 It was based on the Volvo 200 series.

-Produced by Chevrolet from 1975 to 1981, the Chevrolet Monza was built based on the Chevrolet Vega.
-The Monza was built as a subcompact four-seater with a 3,4 and 5-speed transmission.
+Produced by Chevrolet from 1975 to 1980, the Chevrolet Monza was built based on the Chevrolet Vega.
+The Monza was built as a subcompact four-seater with a three, four and five-speed transmission.